iot-unimore/verse/README.md

 ```
 /tools/bin/display_scene.py -i ./001301_dynamic_multivoice_0_1_1.yaml
 ```
 which will generate a plot similar to the one in figure.
+From the image we can recognize that this scene is composed by n.3 human voices: one is static placed at 1 metre distance in front of the listener (blue color, does not move during the audio rendering).
+One is dynamic, goes from the rigth side (gree dot) of the speaker to the left side (red dot) while moving on a semi-circular path on the back side of the listener.
+The 3rd source is also dynamic, but moves from right to left on a linear path in front of the listener (green color path)

 <br clear="left"/>